 Example uses of this tool include the following:

-- The local police department wants to identify where there are clusters of violent crimes and high unemployment rate in the city.
-The department will use the results to select high schools that would benefit most from its summer job program.
+• The local police department wants to identify where there are clusters of violent crimes and high unemployment rates in the city.
+The department will use the results to select high schools that will benefit most from its summer job program.
 The department uses the Find Hot Spots tool to identify statistically significant violent crime and unemployment hot spots.

-- A conservation officer wants to identify where there are clusters of diseased trees in the forest.
-The officer will use the results to direct their treatment and conservation efforts.
-They use the Find Hot Spots tool to identify the regions with statistically significant diseased (hot spots) and healthy (cold spots) trees.
+• A conservation officer wants to identify where there are clusters of diseased trees in the forest.
+The officer will use the results to direct treatment and conservation efforts.
+The Find Hot Spots tool will be used to identify the regions with statistically significant diseased (hot spots) and healthy (cold spots) trees.

 Usage notes

-Find Hot Spots includes configurations for input features, hot spot settings, and the result layer.
+The Find Hot Spots tool includes configurations for input features, hot spot settings, and the result layer.

 Input features